 There are various ways in which the concept of a compact quantum group can be defined.
-In our setup, it is convenient to consider compact quantum groups as a special case of Definition \ref{defaqg}.
+In our set-up, it is convenient to consider compact quantum groups as a special case of algebraic quantum groups as in Definition \ref{defaqg}.
 Historically, the development took place in the opposite order, in fact, the invention of algebraic quantum groups was strongly motivated by the theory of compact quantum groups and attempts to generalize it, see \cite{vDadvances}.

 \begin{definition} A compact quantum group is an algebraic quantum group $ H $ such that the underlying algebra of $ H $ is unital. \end{definition}